antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

   # before change your branch use git checkout "existing branch name"
   git branch -d newMaster

+Note: You have to propagate master to devel (next section) after you have to retry the failed pipeline.

 Remember: you can use "git status" at any point in time to make sure what's the current status.